 Marilyn Naylor has been a Loudoun County resident since 1987 and a fixture in the business community, most recently as the owner of a popular women's consignment shop in downtown Leesburg.

 Alice’s Awesome Fudge (named after her beloved 15-year old rescue cat) was first introduced into the market during her time in the fashion world where she would sell her fudge at her shop.
-Very quickly, word spread and her fudge was in demand across the county.
-Marilyn’s mastery of making mouth watering fudge came naturally.
+Very quickly, word spread, and her fudge was in demand across the county.
+Marilyn’s mastery of making m fudge came naturally.
 She was taught by her grandmother when she was a very young girl.
 They would experiment with various types of vanilla and chocolate and would often get creative with their recipes and mix-ins.

 Alice’s Awesome Fudge is available for purchase in our Local Market.